Sarah Gorden: Angel City FC, 2022–

 On December 3, 2021, Gorden's rights were traded to Angel City FC ahead of the upcoming expansion draft.
 After missing the entire 2022 season due to an ACL injury, Gorden went on to return and play every minute of the 2023 regular season, becoming an iron woman for the second time in her career in the team's run to their first playoff appearance.
 She also named in the NWSL Best XI and nominated for Defender of the Year at the conclusion of the season.
 On December 19, 2023, it was announced that Gorden has signed a new contract with Angel City which would keep her at the club until 2026 with a mutual option for 2027.

 Ahead of the 2024 season, Gorden was named as Vice Captain of the team, and would end up regularly captaining Angel City matches after captain Ali Riley suffered a season-ending injury during the season.
 On April 21, 2024, Gorden made her 100th NWSL regular-season appearance as captain in Angel City's home match against North Carolina Courage which finished as a 2–1 victory.
 On August 9, 2024, Gorden was named to the July 2024 NWSL Team of the Month after recording four tackles won throughout the month and registering a passing accuracy of 79.34% in 360 minutes played.
 Gorden captained Angel City to the top of Group D and a spot in the NWSL x LIGA MX Femenil Semifinals in Kansas City, Missouri.
 Gorden was named to the NWSL's Team of the Month for a second consecutive month for August 2024, after helping her club record one clean sheet in August while registering a passing accuracy of 83.2% in 270 minutes played.

 International career

 Gorden received her first call-up to the United States women's national soccer team in December 2019.
 In October 2020, Gorden was again called up to the United States national team.

 Personal life

-She gave birth to a son, Caiden, in 2014.
+She gave birth to a son in 2014.

 In September 2020, Gorden launched a nonprofit organization, HoodSpace.